 “You’ve got hours.
 Come on.
 Don’t you want to?”

 Kel sighs.
 There aren’t that many hours, but there’s no point arguing.
 The song on the stereo changes.
-Bad Girl starts playing, Toni’s arms slip around his neck, and there’s close, swaying dancing and lip-synching.
+“Bad Girl” starts playing, Toni’s arms slip around his neck, and there’s close, swaying dancing and lip-synching.
 Toni’s warm, peppermint-scented breath is tempting, so Kel figures what the hell.
 He grabs the back of Toni’s neck, soft and vulnerable where the black curls—so much longer now than that first day—have been gathered and pinned up, leaving his nape bare, pulls him close and gives him a rough, deep kiss.

 “Show you what bad girls get,” he mutters into Toni’s mouth, and there’s delighted laughter and the promise of a whole lot more to come.

 Because, looking at that body stepping into the water—all long legs and narrow hips, lithe and slim, ripples of muscles and smooth flesh—he doesn’t know how much change he can bear.

 A perfect crocus, flattened and torn.

 He climbs in behind Toni, and there’s the splashing and wriggling of legs and bodies accustoming themselves to each other, and Toni laughs when Kel tickles him.
-The water’s deliciously warm, lapping up around and between them, and Kel slides his arms around Toni, wishing he didn’t have to go anywhere ever again.
+The water’s deliciously warm, lapping up around and between them, and Kel slides his arms around his honey’s slender body, wishing he didn’t have to go anywhere ever again.

 “Not much.
 Read.
 Watched some TV.
 Slept in.”

-“Hm.
-You were sleeping when I left.
+“Hm.”
+Kel pops his lips against the bony curve behind Toni’s ear.
+“You were sleeping when I left.
 Did you get my note?”

 “Uh-huh.”
 Toni leans back into him a little.
 “You’re sweet.”

 Kel moves away and reaches for the soap so he can wash Toni’s back.
-Toni arches it like a cat and makes a small, soft, happy noise, so Kel takes his time, tracing the hard muscles, the tension, the fleur-de-lys tattoo on the back of Toni’s left shoulder… and he tries not to let it matter.
+Toni arches it like a cat and makes a small, soft, happy noise, so Kel takes his time, tracing the hard muscles, the tension, the fleur-de-lis tattoo on the back of Toni’s left shoulder… and he tries not to let it matter.
 Toni is still the same person.
 His back, so far, remains a man’s back, and it’s a nice one.
 Kel kisses it, warm water and warm skin, and he really would much rather stay here than go out, but he has to.

 As if Toni’s reading his mind—which happens a lot, and Kel thinks proves that, even with all the crap he has to take, Toni is so fucking special—he says:

-“So where are you going?”
+“So, where are you going?”